Mato Verde

-Location
+Geography

 Mato Verde is part of the statistical microregion of Janaúba.
 It is surrounded by the following municipalities: Monte Azul, Porteirinha, Rio Pardo de Minas, Catuti and Pai Pedro.

 It is connected by paved road (BR-122) to the regional center of Janaúba to the south.
 The distance is 80 km.
 To the north lies the municipality of Monte Azul, a distance of 32 km.
 The distance to the state capital, Belo Horizonte, is 504 km.
 The distance to Montes Claros is 226 km.

 The municipality contains part of the 49,830 ha Serra Nova State Park, created in 2003.

 The most important touristic site is the waterfall called Cachoeira de Maria Rosa, which is located 12 kilometers from the urban area.

 Economy

 Inadequate rainfall, isolation, and poor soils make this one of the poorest municipalities in the state and in the country.
 The main economic activities are cattle raising (13,500 head in 2006) and farming with modest production of cotton, rice, beans, corn, and sorghum.
 In 2006 there were 1,002 rural producers with a total area of 39,851 hectares.
 Cropland made up 4,300 hectares and natural pasture 24,500 hectares.
 There were only 56 tractors a ratio of one for every 200 farms.
 In the urban area there was one financial institution as of 2006.
 There were 668 automobiles, giving a ratio of about one automobile for every 19 inhabitants.
 The Gross Domestic Product was R$38,291,000 (2005).
 Health care was provided by 9 public health clinics.
 There was one hospital with 17 beds.